Waxes are an important part of painting unique art furniture

 When the wax is added mechanically to the surface, it is one layer in addition to the layers of paint.
 Wax is always the last surface.
 Take into account that the self-added wax layer wears off when you choose lime paint and painting technique.
 Also think about the type of wear and tear the surface or furniture will have and whether you are ready to maintain it regularly.

-For example, the kitchen table top; if you wax the top of a kitchen table painted with traditional chalk paint, the clear wax will wear off unnoticed in places with high wear and tear: for example, near the children's place - this part of the table is often wiped.
+For example, the kitchen table cover; if you wax the top of a kitchen table painted with traditional chalk paint, the clear wax will wear off unnoticed in places with high wear and tear: for example, near the children's place - this part of the table is often wiped.
 Is someone leaning on the table with their elbows in their seat?
 At that point, the wax wears away unnoticed and when some fat/liquid gets on the worn spots on the surface of the table, the dirt is absorbed into the lime paint and does not leave anymore.

 The kitchen table is one of the pieces of furniture that is subject to heavy use and in different ways in every family.
 It is also often wiped and the wax dissolves in detergents and alcohol.
 Adding wax to the chalk paint surface of the kitchen table or bar tops is not the best option if you are not ready to regularly add wax to the surface and clean the surfaces only with mild cleaning agents.

-A clean wood surface impregnated with wax is an alternative to a kitchen table top, because the wax then absorbs into the wood and protects the surface deeply.
+A clean wooden surface impregnated with wax is an alternative to a kitchen table top, because the wax then absorbs into the wood and protects the surface deeply.
 Clean the surface only with mild detergents and wax the surface again if necessary.
 Always protect the wax surface from hot dishes with tablets and coffee cup coasters.

 Instead of wax, you can treat surfaces and table tops with a matte surface ' Tuff Top Coa t', which is very resistant to wear and wiping, and does not wear out like wax.